camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 The following screenshot shows the mandatory configuration of a datasource for Camunda BPM:

-{{< img src="datasource-jndi.png" title="JNDI Name" >}}
+{{< img src="../img/datasource-jndi.png" title="JNDI Name" >}}

 In this section we explain how to add a datasource using the Oracle WebLogic Server Administration Console:

 1. Open the Oracle WebLogic Server Administration Console.
 2. Navigate to the **"Domain Structure / YOUR_DOMAIN / Services / Data Sources"** page.
 3. Click the **"New"** Button and select **"Generic Data Source"**.
 4. On the next page, enter a name for the datasource.
-5. Enter the required JNDI Name **"jdbc/ProcessEngine"**, which is **mandatory** for the camunda BPM platform.
+5. Enter the required JNDI Name **"jdbc/ProcessEngine"**, which is **mandatory** for the Camunda BPM platform.
 6. Continue to the next pages and fill in your database credentials.
 7. When you finished the creation of the datasource, click the **"Finish"** Button to complete the installation.
 8. Check the box in front of your datasource and test if it works.

 Note that you can configure multiple datasources used by different process engine instances.
 See the [User Guide]({{< relref "user-guide/index.md" >}}) for details.